uts-magic-lab/pyride_pr2/README.md

 file.

 ##Load user-developed Python scripts
-PyRIDE on PR2 can automatically load and execute Python scripts on its startup.
+PyRIDE on PR2 can automatically load and execute Python scripts on its start up.
 It searches for a ```py_main.py``` under a predefined script directory and executes its ```main()``` function.
 Check ```scripts\py_main.py``` under this repository for further details.
 A working application example that receives and sends messages to a twitter account is also provided.

-**NOTE** You can change the directory where you want PyRIDE load Python scripts under ```script_dir``` parameter in ```pyride.launch``` file.
+**NOTE** You can change the directory where you want PyRIDE load Python scripts under ```script_dir``` parameter in the ```pyride.launch``` file.

 ##Logging
 PyRIDE uses its own logging system.
 You can find the log output under ```.ros/pyride_pr2*.log```.

+##Choose a suitable inverse kinematic engine
+PyRIDE natively supports MoveIt! as well as S-PR2/Magiks.
+You can choose either inverse kinematic package to drive PR2 arms in the task space (with odometry_combined as the default reference frame).
+To support adoption and further development of S-PR2/Magiks, PyRIDE selects S-PR2 as its default inverse kinematic engine.
+However, you still need to manually install all required dependencies and clone the entire Magiks repository under the script directory before running PyRIDE.
+Since S-PR2 runs entirely under PyRIDE.
+You have direct access to its advanced features and the vast array of library functions within the package.

+Currently, PyRIDE provides only basic level support for MoveIt! and methods relate to MoveIt! have not been fully tested.
+To enable MoveIt! under PyRIDE, you need to do the following steps:
+1. Set ```use_move_it``` parameter in the ```pyride.launch``` to true.
+2. Launch MoveIt! before running PyRIDE.
+3. Call ```py_main.iksResolver.useMoveIt()``` method in PyRIDE.

+Note that regardless which inverse kinematic engine is selected, you can move a PR2 arm use the same ```PyPR2.moveArmTo``` method.
+Check API documentation for further details.